Academic Affairs • 423.652.4737

 Adult students with little or no higher education experience are eligible to take

-courses in the Pathway program.
-These courses provide the opportunity for working
+General Education courses.
+These courses provide the opportunity for working adults

-adults to complete core curriculum and elective coursework, while preparing to enter
+to complete core curriculum and elective coursework, while preparing to enter a King

-a King University professional studies degree program.
-In terms of content, each course
+University adult studies degree program.
+In terms of content, each course is designed

-is designed to be comparable to those offered to traditional undergraduate students.
+to be comparable to those offered to traditional undergraduate students.
+Each course

-Each Pathway course will meet monthly or in a 5 week schedule depending on the class,
+will meet monthly or in a 5 week schedule depending on the class, or online.
+Course

-The Pathway curriculum varies each semester based on availability and interest.
+The curriculum varies each semester based on availability and interest.

 The following are examples of courses offered on a rotating schedule to ensure that